aupasana/vedanta/_cards_main_prereqs/02_tarka.md

 link: classes/tarka
 ---

-Learn the basics of Indian logic.
 How do we understand the world?
+How do we communicate it precisely?

 - tarka sangraha
 - nyaya muktavali